 - Almost everyone uses the same ones

 I’m going to try to keep this high level because I am not a mathematician and I don’t want your eyes to glaze over and roll up into the back of your skull.
-So, here goes:
+[Update: we ended up covering RNGs about a month later, you can read about them here] So, here goes:

 There are, for all intents and purposes, two ways to randomly generate numbers.
 The first requires you to map some naturally occurring event or phenomenon that is expected to be random.
 There’s actually a fairly new biological key generation method being tested at Penn State University that maps the movement of living cells against a grid that’s overlaid and then uses that to generate a cryptographic key.
 Cloudflare does something similar with the lava lamps in its lobby.

 Frankly, the first way is kind of fascinating but it’s also a rabbit hole that we’re going to avoid right now.
 The second method is called pseudorandom number generation and it relies on computational algorithms.
 For the sake of RSA encryption we call these cryptographically secure pseudorandom number generators (CSPRNGs) and they produce long sequences of what appear to be random results, which are actually determined entirely on the basis of a shorter value, called a seed.

 Here’s a list of some of the most commonly used CSPRNGs that have been standardized:

 - NIST SP 800-900A Rev. 1